PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-06 06:48:59
+Last updated: 2024-04-06 06:50:06
-Random Quote: We're done when I say we're done. - Walter White
+Random Quote: There's only one thing that could blind a man as smart as you, Tommy.
+Love. - Polly Gray